jli283/jli283.github.io/index.md

 #### Current Teaching

-  - 2021 Fall: discussion session of Math 180.
+  - 2022 Spring: discussion session of Math 181.

 #### Paper(s)

   - A note on the multiplicities of the determinantal thickenings of maximal minors, [arxiv](https://arxiv.org/abs/2111.06950), submitted.
+  - Multiplicities and determinantal thickenings, in preparation.
-  - Singularities of generic linkage with Frobenius powers, in preparation.
+  - Singularities of generic linkage with Frobenius powers, in progress.

 #### Invited talk(s)

   - "Recent developments in commutative algebra”, AMS Sectional Meeting, Purdue University, March 2022.
+  - Commutative Algebra Seminar, UIC, March 2022.

 ### Contact